istio/istio/tests/util/checker/linter/README.md

 [whitelist.go](whitelist.go).
 Rule ID is the name of that rule file without `.go` extension.
 You could also specify file path in regex.

-If you don't want to disable all rule for a file path, you can specify `*` as the ID.
+If you want to disable all rules for a file path, you can specify `*` as the ID.

 Example:
 ```base